-The term 'Commercial Banks' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Commercial Banks' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Commercial banks are those financial institutions which offer a wide range of financial services to a variety of clients.
 Chief among these services are issuing loans and receiving deposits.
 The customers of such commercial financial institutions are able to avail themselves of a broad range of investment products that such banks offer.
 Included in these are certificates of deposit and savings accounts.
 Such banks issue a wide variety of loans which range from car loans and business loans to home equity loans and mortgages.